 Only as Christ is being created in us is the will of God being prepared in us.
 The end is that we may be changed into the image of Christ in spirit and in soul and that we may be brought into total union with Him.

 Man is in the image of God in that man’s form is like that of God.
 God does not have a flesh and blood body as we do, but God became incarnate in Christ and today remains incarnate in Christ in a glorified body of flesh and bones.
 God does not have the form of an animal, as some religions teach, but has the same form as man, who alone is the offspring of God.

-As the appearance of the bow that is in the cloud in the day of rain, so was the appearance of the brightness round about.
-This was the appearance of the likeness of the Glory of the Lord.
-And when I saw it, I fell upon my face, and I heard a voice of one that spake.
+Like the appearance of a rainbow in a cloud on a rainy day, so was the appearance of the brightness all around it.
+This was the appearance of the likeness of the glory of the LORD.
+So when I saw it, I fell on my face, and I heard a voice of One speaking.
 (Ezekiel 1:26-28)

 The Lord possesses attributes and powers similar to our attributes and powers.
 Our temporary attributes and powers are shadowy forms of His eternal attributes and powers.
 God sees; God hears; God sits; God rides; God walks; God touches; God speaks; God comforts; God makes war; God writes.

 Christ was born of a human mother, being given a flesh and blood body.
 Christ still possesses the same body although now it no longer is bound by the limitations of human physiological processes.
 Also, Christ’s body has been glorified—invested with majesty and capabilities of Divine power and glory.